 Install i2 Analyze and any software prerequisites.
 For more information, see Installing i2 Analyze.
-To deploy the preconfigured examples for the Information Store, you need PostgreSQL, IBM® Db2®, or MicrosoftTM SQL Server.
-You do not need IBM HTTP Server.
+To deploy the preconfigured examples for the Information Store, you need PostgreSQL, IBM Db2, or Microsoft SQL Server.

 If you are using PostgreSQL, which is the default option, download the latest JDBC driver from jdbc.postgresql.org.
 The name of the driver file has the form postgresql-x.y.z.jar.